DS-100/textbook/notebooks/ch12/linear_projection.md

 <img src="../../notebooks-images/linear_projection__dependent_variables.png" width="400" />

-Adding a linearly dependent column to $X$ does not change its spanning column space, and thus will not change the projection and solution to the least squares problem.
+Adding a linearly dependent column to $X$ does not change its span, and thus will not change the projection and solution to the least squares problem.

 ## Vector Space Review
 - Definition of a vector